vitalii17/RotateIt/README.md

 * Open images from file manager or gallery(in Extended version).
 * Multi-threading processing.
 You may edit next photo while saving previous.
 * Settings for JPEG compression from 0% to 100%.
-* Saving EXIF metadata.
+* Saves EXIF metadata.
 Uses Exiv2 library: https://github.com/Exiv2/.
 * Supports Symbian Anna/Belle.
 Can be builded for lower Symbian version up to 9.4 with some limitations.

 ## Tools to build